Bug #22300

 [External Audit Findings][Android] Certificate files hardcoded inside the app

-Added by yap chekying about 13 hours ago.
-Updated about 13 hours ago.
+Added by yap chekying 21 days ago.
+Updated 11 days ago.

 Category:-Spent time:-